ruby-rails-life/rails_gems/README.md

 ## carrierwave

-* 【controller】articles#new
+【controller】articles#new
 * install mysql5.7.18 for multiple file uploads using json field
 * [reference](https://github.com/carrierwaveuploader/carrierwave)

 ## active_decorator

 【controller】articles#index method:title_with_text
+* A simple and Rubyish view helper.
+Keep your helpers and views Object-Oriented!

 ## active_hash

+【controller】country#index
 * A readonly ActiveRecord-esque base class that lets you use a hash, a Yaml file or a custom file as the datasource
-* 【controller】country#index